ferraro2/tppamie/README.md

 creates the directory `/www-build` with optimized/minified js.

 ### Run socket.io server
+This server provides live match updates for the visualizer via socket.io.
 Requires node.js.
 Copy `auth_socketIO_example` to `auth_socketIO` and enter any password.
 Both the socket.io server and python will use the password in this file to authenticate pushing new match data.
 ```